stackless-goto/pest/README.md

 antibloat & turbo simplistic single header c++ unit testing thingy.

-i implemented this because i wanted a hackable solution not causing excessive compile times once you have more than one assertion.
+implemented this because a hackable solution for unit testing was needed not causing excessive compile times once you have more than one assertion.

 - reduced sloc
 - easy to understand and hack